 Training & Advancement

-Those pursuing an Industrial Hygiene Officer position are required to attend Officer Development School (ODS) in Newport, Rhode Island.
+Those pursuing an Industrial Hygiene Officer position are required to attend Officer Development School (ODS) in Newport, RI.
 ODS is a five-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers.
-Here they learn about the military structure of the U.S. Navy, its rich history of traditions and customs, the legal system, leadership, and military etiquette.
+Here they learn about the military structure of the U.S. Navy, its rich history of traditions and customs, the legal system, leadership and military etiquette.

 A variety of training opportunities are available for Industrial Hygiene Officers in areas such as: